 This long-delayed, horror-centric X-Men spin-off has undergone extensive reshoots — reportedly to at least somewhat better integrate it into the Marvel Cinematic Universe — since Disney acquired 21st Century Fox in March 2019.
 But its underlying storyline has seemingly stayed the same.
 The film, starring Maisie Williams, Anya Taylor-Joy and Antonio Banderas, centers on a group of young mutants who are being held against their will inside a secret facility that’s running horrific tests on them.

 What?
 You thought Jigsaw — and his numerous successors — were finally done trapping people in torture devices intended to teach them a lesson about the fragility of life?
 Think again.
-Based on a story created by Chris Rock, who will take the lead as a police detective “investigating a series of grisly crimes,” the forthcoming ninth installment in the Saw saga has been described as a “reimagining and a spinning-off of the franchise.”
-Samuel L. Jackson will play Rock’s father.
+Based on a story created by Chris Rock, who stars as a police detective “investigating a series of grisly crimes” with ties to the past, the forthcoming ninth entry in the Saw saga has been described as a “reimagining and a spinning-off of the franchise.”
+Samuel L. Jackson plays Rock’s father, a veteran cop.

 Candyman (June 12, 2020)

 Jordan Peele, the mastermind behind Get Out and Us, continues his foray into the world of horror with a “spiritual sequel” to Bernard Rose’s 1992 cult classic Candyman, which explores issues of race and class in America.
 The original movie stars Tony Todd as the titular hook-handed bogeyman, who, according to urban legend, is the undead son of a slave who has haunted Chicago’s Cabrini-Green housing project since being lynched for having a love affair with a white woman in the late 1800s.

 “Candyman was a major inspiration for me as filmmaker,” Peele said in a November 2018 statement.
 “The original was a landmark film for black representation in the horror genre.”